 Leave the hustle and bustle of London behind to explore the idyllic village of Lacock.
-The pretty village dates back to the 13th century where its vibrant market built up a reputation for its thriving wool industry during the Middle Ages.
+The pretty village dates to the 13th century where its vibrant market built up a reputation for its thriving wool industry during the Middle Ages.
 Stone cottages and half-timbered houses make this beautiful village a popular filming destination, and numerous films including Downton Abbey and Harry Potter and the Half-Blood Prince have been shot here.

 Next stop is another English gem, the Georgian city of Bath.
 Beautiful architecture, cobbled streets and a rich history make Bath the quintessential English city.
-Home to both Jane Austen and Mary Shelley, author of Frankenstein, Bath has attracted many a cultured figure from history drawn to the Roman Bath’s, tea rooms and lush countryside.
-Your guide will lead you on a walking tour around the city and enjoy its pretty streets while learning about its colourful past.
+Home to both Jane Austen and Mary Shelley, author of Frankenstein, Bath has attracted many a cultured figure from history drawn to the Roman Baths, tea rooms and lush countryside.
+Your guide will lead you on a walking tour around the city for you to enjoy the pretty streets while learning about its colourful past.

 Stonehenge – Exclusive Access To The Inner Circle

-After you’ve explored, promenaded and mused over a mystery, you’ll be whisked away for a two-course lunch at a traditional English pub where you’ll enjoy a classic Fish and Chips or a Veggie Burger and chips.
+After you’ve explored, promenaded and mused over a mystery, you’ll be whisked away for a two-course dinner at a traditional English pub where you’ll enjoy a classic Fish and Chips or a Veggie Burger and chips.

-Your coach will be heading back to London for an arrival time of approximately 10pm (11pm in July and August due to later sunsets).
-You can take your complimentary walking tour in London at your leisure.
+Your coach will be heading back to London for an arrival time of approximately 10pm (11pm in July and August due to later sunsets), where you can take your complimentary city walking tour at your leisure.

 - You must bring the e-ticket provided to gain entry to this tour.